 The increasing importance of mobile means you should pay special attention to the email designer and analytics sections of any email marketing service.
 The designer should provide at least a preview of how your email will look on a typical mobile device, and better yet, on several screens of varying sizes.
 Even better, the designer should also automatically render your email in a responsive format, meaning the HTML will correctly size images and other elements depending on the device used to view them.

 That leads us to another modern trend in email marketing tools, which is integration with other systems, most notably CRM.
 Some of the more advanced email marketing services have even begun to resemble CRM systems.
-It makes sense, because both types of software deal with managing and communicating with customers.
+It makes sense because both types of software deal with managing and communicating with customers.
 Other email marketing systems will be able to plug directly into your existing CRM.

 AI and Email Marketing

 Artificial intelligence (AI) has become a big part of many digital marketing efforts, especially email.
-AI improves email marketing mechanics such as A/B testing and more intelligent audience segmentation.
+AI improves email marketing mechanics such as A/B testing and more intelligent hyper-personalisation.
 This can help you almost immediately since it quickly improves efficiency and lets you make better strategic decisions around building the right campaign for different customers.

 Getting Started at the Right Price

 The email marketing contenders we review here have a vast price range.
 They start at about $3 per month to send out 500 emails per month in Zoho Campaigns and they range to as much as $1,250 per month for up to 10,000 contacts in Salesforce Pardot.
-SwiftERM offer £100pm for up to 20,000 consumers emailed a couple of times with individually personalised product selections, and £1000 pm for 100k, using SendGrid to avoid issues with app filters.

 Many email marketing plans include unlimited emails each month and bill you based on subscribers.
 If you have a small list, then look for a company that offers a free plan, a low-cost plan for several hundred subscribers, or even a pay-as-you-go plan.
 On the flip side, many of these services also offer high-volume plans with up to 100,000 or more contacts.
-Sometimes this requires a custom plan that has to be arranged directly with a sales rep. If you’re willing to commit, look for the companies that offer discounts if you pay yearly rather than monthly.
+Sometimes this requires a custom plan that has to be arranged directly with a sales rep. If you’re willing to commit, look for companies that offer discounts if you pay yearly rather than monthly.
 A few also offer money-back guarantees.

 Getting started shouldn’t be daunting.
 Generally, you’ll know right away whether you like a user interface (UI) or not, and most of the contenders we reviewed offer free trials so you can poke around before dropping any cash.
 Luckily, most of these services have modern-looking graphics and uncluttered layouts.
-These are not the complex business software UIs of yesterday.

 Be sure to look at the tech support details, too, since several vendors don’t make support as available as we would have liked.
 You’ll find that some offer 24/7 phone support, live chat, and email help, while others leave you to rely on online documentation and limited live support hours.
 The best services offer a combination of self-serve help resources—where you can search FAQs and articles to find your answers—as well as live support via chat or phone when you can’t solve an issue yourself.
 We cover all of these concerns in our reviews, plus you can get an overview in the feature chart.